 - What is your why?
 (What makes you get up every morning and recommit to doing the best you can in your business that day?)

 - Are you a Blue Ocean Company in the Red Sea?
-A Blue Ocean strategy refers to the creation by a company of a new, uncontested market space that makes competitors irrelevant and that creates new consumer value often while decreasing costs.
-It was introduced by W. Chan Kim and Renée Mauborgne in their best-selling book of the same name.
-A Red Sea strategy refers to a company who is just like the one next door.
+A Blue Ocean strategy refers to the creation by a company of new, uncontested market space.
+The new company will make competitors irrelevant and creates new consumer value often while decreasing costs—introduced by W. Chan Kim and Renée Mauborgne in their best-selling book of the same name.
+A Red Sea strategy refers to a company that is just like the one next door.
 The only difference is they are in a constant price war.
 They are always trying to beat their competitors.
 They are a commodity, and their consumers tend not to be loyal.
 Some examples of companies that started as with Blue Ocean Strategies are the Ford Model T, Cirque du Soleil, Starbucks, and Curves.
-Write down what makes you and your business swim in a clear blue ocean.
+Write down what makes you and your business swim in a bright blue ocean.

-- Sum up what your value statement in 120 characters or less!
-Value statements are declarations about how the organization wants to value their customers, suppliers and be valued within their unique community.
+- Sum up what your value statement in 240 characters or less!
+Value statements are declarations about how the organization wants to value its customers, suppliers, and be valued within their unique community.
 These value statements explicitly define how people will behave with each other in the organization.
-I am serious count those characters, spaces and periods count.
+I am serious count those characters, spaces, and periods count.
 Your tribe wants to be intrigued to find out more.
 Here is Social Abundance Marketing Value Statement: Be kind, be grateful, and know you are socially abundant.

 Step Two: Define Your Target Market